2022 United States House of Representatives elections in Pennsylvania: District 16

 The 16th district is based in Northwest Pennsylvania, including all of Erie, Crawford, Mercer, Lawrence, and Butler counties and parts of Venango County.
 The district was mostly unchanged by redistricting.
-It has a PVI of R+13 and voted for Donald Trump by 21 points in 2020.
-Republican Mike Kelly, who has represented the district since 2011, was most recently re-elected in 2022, winning 59.4% of the vote in the general election.
+It had a PVI of R+13, and voted for Donald Trump by 21 points in 2020.
+Republican Mike Kelly, who had represented the district since 2011, was most recently re-elected in 2022, winning 59.4% of the vote in the general election.